Terry McCreary: Post-Navy career

 After 27 years of service, McCreary retired as a rear admiral in July 2006.
-He then served as the Director of Communication for the National Counterterrorism Center and U.S. Special Operations Command before becoming as the president of Military.com (Military Advantage) in December 2008.
-Between 2010 and 2012, McCreary oversaw the military's Affinity Labs operations in Europe whose product manager in London reported to McCreary in the U.S. until it closed in 2012.
+He then served as the Director of Communication for the National Counterterrorism Center and U.S. Special Operations Command before becoming the president of Military.com (Military Advantage) in December 2008.
+Between 2010 and 2012, McCreary oversaw Military Advantage's Affinity Labs operations in Europe whose product manager in London reported to McCreary in the U.S. until it closed in 2012.
 He was a Vice President of Monster Worldwide between 2010 and 2014.

 He now works part-time as an entertainment consultant.
 He pushes to hire veterans, teaming up with the U.S. Chamber of Commerce, USO, and other organizations to host nationwide job fairs catering to returning vets, seasoned vets, and their spouses.
 In March 2011, he joined the National Campaign Committee of the Code of Support Foundation, a nonprofit military service organization that raises funds for various troop-support services.